Shane Douglas: Triple Threat (1995)

-Return to WWF (1995-1996)
+World Wrestling Federation (1995–1996)

-In 1995, Douglas returned to the WWF with a college dean character under the ring name Dean Douglas, making his first appearance on the July 29 episode of Superstars.
+In 1995, Douglas returned to the World Wrestling Federation with a college dean character under the ring name Dean Douglas, making his first appearance on the July 29 episode of Superstars.
 To establish himself, he filmed several vignettes with a chalkboard, lecturing wrestlers and fans.
 He would also be shown taking notes of his opponents at ringside during some matches, and frequently carried a paddle (dubbed the "Board of Education") with him to the ring.
 He would usually present a "Report Card" in which he would degrade the performances of heroic wrestlers after their matches.

 Douglas began a rivalry with Razor Ramon after grading him "MF" for miserable failure after Razor's loss to Shawn Michaels at SummerSlam.
 Douglas made his in-ring return to WWF on the September 9 episode of Superstars, where he defeated 1-2-3 Kid by disqualification after Razor attacked Douglas.
 This resulted in a match between Douglas and Razor at In Your House 3, which Douglas won after interference by the Kid.

-He was set to wrestle Shawn Michaels for the Intercontinental Championship at In Your House 4, but Michaels forfeited the title due to injuries incurred after being attacked and beaten by a Marine in Syracuse, New York.
+He was set to wrestle Shawn Michaels for the WWF Intercontinental Championship at In Your House 4, but Michaels forfeited the title due to injuries incurred after being attacked and beaten by a United States Marine in Syracuse, New York.
 Douglas, however, immediately had to defend the title against rival Razor Ramon.
-Ramon would go on to defeat Douglas, ending his reign at only twenty minutes.
+Ramon would go on to defeat Douglas, ending his reign at only 20 minutes.
 Douglas was randomly paired with Razor, Owen Hart and Yokozuna against Shawn Michaels, Ahmed Johnson, British Bulldog and Sycho Sid in a Wildcard Survivor Series match at Survivor Series.
 Douglas was eliminated by Michaels after Razor attacked him.
 His team went on to lose the match.

 Douglas failed to recapture the Intercontinental Championship from Razor Ramon on the December 4 episode of Monday Night Raw.
 His last televised match was on the December 9 episode of Superstars, where he defeated enhancement talent Tony Williams.
 His last appearance on WWF television was at In Your House 5, when he was booked to wrestle Ahmed Johnson.
 According to the storyline, his back was not in wrestling condition, so he introduced Buddy Landel as his substitute, who was subsequently defeated by Johnson in just forty-two seconds.
 His very last day working in WWF was at Madison Square Garden where he was diagnosed with a severe muscle spasm in his back that if agitated could have paralyzed him.
 Despite doctors telling Vince McMahon it was a legitimate injury, Vince became angry at the news and tried to intimidate Shane into denying it, and was explicitly told by Vince McMahon to leave the company on January 1, 1996.
 However, Vince made him go out that evening and deliver a promo, in which he announced his injury.
-Troy has been very outspoken about how Vince paid him much less than what was agreed upon, and because of his treatment before he refuses to ever work for Vince again.
+Douglas has been very outspoken about how Vince paid him much less than what was agreed upon, and because of his treatment before he refuses to ever work for Vince again.